lencras/Tensorflow-example/README.md

 Original code gotten from: https://pythonprogramming.net/

-I only editted the code to my suit my needs
+I only revised the code to my own requirements